CDL-Quantum/CohortProject_2021/Week4_NLP/README.md

 Our cascade and scalable egg york generation should resolve the challenges with large-egg process, and provide simple and compact solution for future multi-layer tiramisu generation.

 Another challenges for tiramisu generation was language barriers.
-Many of recipes are based on English, and there are many intererest building tiramisu in other platfrom in different language.
-As part of the localization project, we have delelope our unique french to English translation where we can trannslate the recipe into French.
+Many of recipes are based on English, and there is alot of interest in building tiramisu in other platform in different language.
+As part of the localization project, we have developed our unique French to English translation where we can translate the recipe into French.

 <p align="center"><img src="https://github.com/alice4space/CohortProject_2021/blob/week4/Week4_NLP/figures/f4.png"width=1000/></p>